 NZVAPOR owner, QJ Satchell (Ngāpuhi), states that "convenience stores can swap their tobacco for another product that we know is growing in sales, without outlaying a single cent.
 It may not be 100% perfect for the smoker but the flow on effect is that the smokers are left with a great alternative which, let’s be honest, they were probably going to move to at some stage anyway".

-This solution contrasts to the recent government response of supporting new fog cannon technology, which are intended to shock and confuse the intruder, forcing them to retreat from the property before taking any items.
+This solution contrasts to the recent government response of supporting new security fog device technology, which are intended to shock and confuse the intruder, forcing them to retreat from the property before taking any items.
 Hāpai Te Hauora, alongside other health sector bodies, have questioned whether it could be more beneficial to remove traditional tobacco products or replace tobacco with harm minimisation products, rather than investing in security systems as the solution.

 Hāpai Te Hauora CEO, Lance Norman, states that "like many members of the community, Hāpai is concerned for store owners impacted by tobacco-related violence and we also support harm reduction products as one pathway to achieving our smokefree 2025 goal."